Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Benchmarks

 \subsection{Long-term information restitution benchmarks}

-The benchmarks introduced in this subsection contain long-term dependencies, and therefore require networks able to remember relevant information for a long period.
-These will be referred to as \textit{long-term information restitution benchmarks}, or in shorter form, \textit{information restitution benchmarks.}
+The benchmarks introduced in this subsection contain long time dependencies, and therefore require networks able to remember relevant information for a long period.
+For those benchmarks, RNNs are trained on a dataset of \num{40000} sample sequences and evaluated on a dataset of \num{40000} sample sequences.
+During training, \num{20}\% of the training set is used as a validation set.